ezhan94/argoverse-trajectory-retrieval-benchmark/submissions/README.md

 ### Submission Link

-We will host a server that accepts and evaluates submissions.
+Our evaluation server will be hosted by EvalAI and is under construction.

 Please check back at a later date (last updated 7/12).